bio-ontology-research-group/genepheno/README.md

 Input Format:PMCID\tPMID\tGeneID\tGeneName\tphenotypeID\tphenotypeName\tsentence_containing_co-occurrence

-How to run the UniqPair.pl script:
+How to run the UniqPairs.pl script:

 1.  open a terminal and change the path to the project